lbrayner/vim-rzip/README.md

 - an unzip compatible command to browse;
 - and a zip compatible one to write.

-An example of an zip compatible dosbatch script for Windows using 7zip:
+An example of a zip compatible dosbatch script for Windows using 7zip:

 ```bat
 @echo off